If you're a doctor and you deliver babies, how much do you make per delivery? If the answer is, "I don't know," you're not alone.

 How much does an obstetrician make per delivery?

-This is a common practice among doctors and other medical professionals I’ve heard from, who work part-time for extra money.
+This is a common practice among doctors and other medical professionals, I’ve heard from those who work part-time for extra money.

 Doctors who deliver babies make about $1,200 per delivery.
-Delivery is the process of assisting with childbirth by providing assistance during labor, or in some cases after the baby has been born but before it is released to the parents.
-The medical specialty related to delivering babies is called obstet rics.
+Delivery is the process of assisting with childbirth by assisting during labor, or in some cases, after the baby has been born but before it is released to the parents.
+The medical specialty related to delivering babies is called obstetrics.

 The following factors determine the quality of service to expect in an OB/GYN or maternity clinic, among others:

-• Some doctors said that they had to turn down some patients because they didn't want to risk it (they weren't sure how the complications like disease or malformation affecting their baby were going to manifest).
+- Some doctors said that they had to turn down some patients because they didn't want to risk it (they weren't sure how complications like disease or malformation affecting their baby were going to manifest).

 Salary and qualifications The median annual salary for an obstetrician was $216,760, according to 2012 BLS data.
 Obgyns must earn a bachelor's degree, take courses in biology, chemistry, physics and math, and then complete four years of medical school.

 Also, how much do Obgyns make per month?
 The salary of an obstetrician/gynaecologist ranked third-highest among all physicians, after anesthesiologists and surgeons, with a median income of more than $235,000, or about $20,000 per month.
-The salary of an obstetrician/gynaecologist often depends on where an obstetrician/gynaecologist works.
+The salary of an obstetrician or gynaecologist often depends on where they work.

 Frequently Asked Questions (FAQs)